How Thrive supports inclusion: a whole-school approach

 • identities not yet fully reflected in school life

 Inclusion focuses on reducing barriers, rather than locating difficulties within the child.
+Behaviour, attendance, SEND and wellbeing are often interconnected through a pupil’s experience of belonging and engagement.
+This reflects Thrive’s focus on understanding need in context and adapting environments, relationships and responses accordingly.
 It encourages schools to consider how environment, relationships, communication and expectations can either support or limit participation.
-Behaviour, attendance, SEND and wellbeing are often interconnected through a pupil’s experience of belonging and engagement.

 How unmet need can present in behaviour and attendance

 When children don't feel safe, included, understood or able to participate fully, this can show up in different ways.
-It may look like distress behaviour, withdrawal, school avoidance, reduced engagement, heightened anxiety to name a few.
-These experiences often indicate barriers affecting connection, trust or confidence in the school environment.
+It may look like distress behaviour, withdrawal, shutdown, reduced engagement, masking, heightened anxiety, sensory overwhelm or difficulty attending school.
+Some children communicate this outwardly, while others work very hard to conceal how difficult things feel.

 Research into inclusion readiness highlights the importance of shared understanding across staff teams, particularly where needs are complex or emerging.